gcallah/hambone/chaps/chap3.md

 that The Spiritual Gospel Singers were already setting up their equipment inside the church.
 He greeted Norbert, who introduced him to the rest of the group.
-Hampton was particularly struck by a rotund singer called "Sticks," who wore over the medicine ball of his belly a t-shirt (the singers had not yet changed into the suits they would wear for the program) which bore the picture of an 18-wheeler and the assertion that "God loves truckers."
+Hampton was particularly struck by a rotund singer called "Sticks," who wore over the medicine ball of his belly a T-shirt (the singers had not yet changed into the suits they would wear for the program) which bore the picture of an 18-wheeler and the assertion that "God loves truckers."